 When seedlings are hardened off and ready to plant in the garden, it’s time to find the right location, prepare the soil and plant.

-Selecting the right location is crucial for the success of snapdragons.
-They thrive in full sun to partial shade, so choose a spot with at least six hours of sunlight per day.
-Additionally, ensure the soil is well-draining to prevent waterlogging because snapdragons are susceptible to root rot.
+Snapdragons thrive in full sun so choose a spot with at least six hours of sunlight per day (the more sun the better they’ll bloom).
+Additionally, ensure the soil is well-draining to prevent waterlogging because they are susceptible to root rot if drainage is poor.

 How to Prepare Soil for Planting Snapdragons

-Before planting snapdragon seedlings, prepare the soil to create an optimal growing environment.
-Start by removing any weeds and debris from the planting area.
+Before planting snapdragon seedlings, prepare the soil by removing any weeds and debris.
 Loosen the soil to a depth of 6-8 inches using a garden fork or tiller.
-Incorporate organic matter such as compost or aged manure to improve soil fertility and structure.
+Incorporate lots of organic matter such as compost or aged manure to improve soil fertility and structure.

 A hand holding a vibrant bouquet of multicolored snapdragons, with shades ranging from soft pink to rich yellow, set against a lush garden backdrop featuring a classical fountain and terracotta pots, highlighting the beauty and serenity of a well-maintained garden.